Have Upperclass-Related Questions?

 However, we cannot guarantee that these requests can be accommodated.
 Housing & Residence Life will fill any vacancies as it deems appropriate.
 Assignments may be consolidated between stages of the application process; for example, if only three members of a six-person group sign an agreement, the group may be moved to another apartment within the same housing area.

 What if I do not get the apartment or room I want?

 We cannot guarantee that you will get the specific area, building, apartment, or room that you are seeking.
 We urge you to be flexible.
-If you decline an offer to live on Grounds during any of the stages in the process, you can apply for remaining on-Grounds options in February.
-If you accept an on-Grounds offer, you are able to change your room assignment online beginning two weeks after the start of the fall semester.
+If you decline an offer to live on Grounds during any of the stages in the process, you can apply for remaining on-Grounds options after the room selection period ends.
+If you accept an on-Grounds offer, you may be able to change to other available room assignments beginning two weeks after the start of the fall semester.

 Should I sign an on-Grounds housing contract while I continue to look for off-Grounds housing?

 Please do not sign a contract for on-Grounds housing unless you intend to live in on-Grounds housing.
-If you sign a contract, you are responsible for the cost of the housing unless you are able to find an approved replacement who can take over the assignment.
-Please understand that the housing agreement is a binding legal document and can only be cancelled within 2 days from the date your agreement is due.
+If you sign a contract, you are responsible for the cost of the housing unless you are able to find an approved replacement who can take over the assignment prior to move-in.
+Please understand that the housing agreement is a binding legal document and can only be cancelled within two (2) days from the date your agreement is due.

 How does studying abroad affect my on-Grounds housing?